slothtae/playing_with_pico/Blink/README.md

 # Blinking onboard led program

 The raspberry pi pico has a surface mound led on the board and can be controled as a GPIO.
+Lets make a program to make the led blink.
 <h4>Steps:</h4>
 <ul>
 <li>Open your editor</li>